vijaidjearam/blog/_posts/2021-12-03-BSOD-INACCESSIBLE_BOOT_DEVICE.md

 Dism /Image:%drive%:\ /Cleanup-Image /RestoreHealth chkdsk %drive%: /R /F
 ```
-* you can also prepare a batch file with the following content below to simlpify the steps:
+* you can also prepare a batch file with the following content below to simlipify the steps:
 ```
 @echo off
 set /p drive=Input Drive letter: